Translate This Page

 Difference:

 Generally speaking, co-curricular activities are an extension of the formal learning experiences in a course or academic program, while extracurricular activities may be offered or coordinated by a school, but may not be explicitly connected to academic learning.
-This distinction is extremely fuzzy in practice, however, and the terms are often used interchangeably. activities may be offered or coordinated by a school, but may not be explicitly connected to academic learning.
-This distinction is extremely fuzzy in practice, however, and the terms are often used interchangeably.
+This distinction is extremely fuzzy in practice, however, the terms are often used interchangeably.
+Activities may be offered or coordinated by a school, but may not be explicitly connected to academic learning.
+This distinction is extremely fuzzy in 'practice, however, and the terms are often used interchangeably.
 Athletics, for example, are typically considered to be extracurricular activities, while a science fair would more likely be considered a co-curricular activity, given that students are learning science, participation may be required by the school, students may be graded on their entries, or a science teacher may coordinate the fair.
 Still, in some schools certain athletics activities might be considered “co-curricular,” while in other schools a science fair may be labeled “extracurricular.”

 Generally speaking, co-curricular activities are an